 - Listing three items of gratitude

-4. Move around and hydrate.
+4. Move around and hydrate in the morning

 - Kevin Kruse does a daily 20-minute HIIT session on the treadmill.

-- Howard Schulz, CEO of Starbucks, bikes first thing.
+- Howard Schultz, CEO of Starbucks, bikes.

 - Shark Tank investor Kevin O’Leary gets on his elliptical or exercise bike.

-5. Eat the frog... or the tadpoles.
+5. Eat the frog—or tadpole—first thing in the morning

 Brian Tracy, author of Eat That Frog!
 21 Great Ways To Stop Procrastinating And Get More Done In Less Time, bases his morning philosophy off of a quote from Mark Twain.
 "If the first thing you do each morning is to eat a live frog, you can go through the day with the satisfaction of knowing that that is probably the worst thing that is going to happen to you all day long."

 But procrastination is real, making it even harder to get your day started.
-Whether you eat the frog or tackle some small tadpoles first, find your ideal rhythm and get started right away!
+Whether you eat the frog or tackle some small tadpoles first, find your ideal morning routine rhythm and get started.

-Mornings don't have to be rough.
-By doing a few focused things when you wake up, you can set yourself up for more productivity throughout the day.
-If it seems daunting to overhaul your morning routine all at once, introduce one new practice a week and track your improvement.
+Mornings don't have to be rough, and you can learn to become more productive throughout the day.
+No need to overhaul your morning routine all at once; introduce one new practice a week and track your improvement.
 They say if you win the morning, you win the day.